sandialabs/chama/documentation/transport.rst

 includes many functions to easily populate DataFrames from a wide range of file formats.
 For example, DataFrames can be generated from Excel, CSV, and SQL files.
-Signal data can be stored in XYZ or J format, as described below.
+Signal data can be stored in XYZ or Node format, as described below.

 XYZ format
 ------------